 - Enroll your Accounting or Business program for Academic Access by clicking here

-As part of the enrollment process, you will pay the annual fee of $250 by credit card or check for access through the 2016-17 enrollment period to resources like the COSO Internal Control—Integrated Framework and Compendium Bundle.
+- As part of the enrollment process, you will pay the annual fee of $250 by check to provide access for all faculty and students through the 2023-2024 enrollment period to resources like the COSO Internal Control—Integrated Framework and Compendium Bundle.

 - Within 2 business days of enrolling, you will receive your faculty and student login credentials, and you will be able to sign on and begin using the COSO resources.

 - Click here to pay your school’s $250 renewal fee with login and credit card.

 - Click here to pay your school's renewal fee by check.

 How it works